-Regarding foods sold as "health foods", guidance is provided to importers so that they ensure the safety of food by checking whether the materials are eligible as foods and enough eating habits in exporting countries, etc. In the case of foods containing ingredients or substances that the MHLW has been calling for attention in response to the reported cases of health hazards in Japan and other countries, guidance is provided to implement appropriate management.
-In the case of foods containing specific ingredients or substances designated by the Minister of Health, Labour and Welfare and the Prime Minister, guidance is provided to thoroughly confirm that the manufacturing method complies with the Act.
+O311 Article 2, dated March 11, 2024, issued by the Director of Food Safety Standards and Evaluation Division, Public Health Bureau, MHLW".
+Importers are instructed to take voluntary measure so that they ensure the safety of food by checking such as whether the materials are eligible as foods, enough eating habits in exporting countries, existence of the reported cases of adverse health events in Japan and other countries, cooperating with the pharmaceutical department as necessary.
+In the case of foods containing ingredients or substances that the MHLW has been calling for attention in response to the reported adverse health events in Japan and other countries, guidance is provided to implement appropriate management.
+In the case of foods containing specific ingredients or substances designated by the Minister of Health, Labour and Welfare and the Prime Minister in accordance with the provisions of Paragraph 1, Article 8 of the Act, guidance is provided to thoroughly confirm that the manufacturing method complies with "Standards for Manufacturing or Processing of the Foods Containing the Designated Ingredients, Etc." (Notice of the Ministry of Health, Labour and Welfare No. 121, 2020).

-Regarding the Positive List System for Food Appliances and Containers and Packaging^{4}, the new system is continued to be announced to importers and importers are instructed to ensure that food appliance compliance with the Act, in preparation for full implementation by 2025.
+Regarding the Positive List System for Food Apparatus and Containers and Packaging4, the new system is continued to be announced to importers and importers are instructed to ensure that food apparatus compliance with the Act, in preparation for full implementation by June 1, 2025.

-4 Positive List System for Food Appliances and Containers and Packaging was introduced following the amendment of Food Sanitation Act in 2018.
-It means a system that evaluates the safety of the substances and prohibits, in principle, the use of substances, except for only those approved for use to food appliances and containers and packaging.
+4 Positive List System for Food Apparatus and Containers and Packaging was introduced following the amendment of the Act in 2018.
+It means a system that evaluates the safety of the substances and prohibits, in principle, the use of substances, except for only those approved for use to food apparatus and containers and packaging.